una-ui/una-ui/docs/content/5.shortcuts/animate.md

 Animations are handled using the [`unocss-preset-animations`](https://unocss-preset-animations.aelita.me/) library, and all shortcuts added by it are available for use.

 In addition, some additional shortcuts were added that have special variants for certain openable components.
-They automatically choose the correct shortcut or variant based on the element's `data-state` and/or `data-side` arguments.
+They automatically choose the correct shortcut or variant based on the element's `data-state` and/or `data-side` attributes.

 - `slide`
 - `slide-from-(top|left|bottom|right)`